abjR265/eco-eats/README.md

 # EcoEats

-EcoEats is a full-stack web application that helps users track food waste, manage inventory, and adopt more sustainable eating habits through data insights and actionable eco tips.
+EcoEats is a full-stack web application that helps users track food waste, manage inventory, and adopt more sustainable eating habits through data insights and actionable eco tips by calling news API.

 ## Features